geo318/giorgi-lomidze-online-shop/README.md

 1. ### `yarn build`
 2. ### `yarn start`

-## In the Project Directory run commands:
+## In the project Directory run commands:
 1. ### `npm install` (to install all dependences)
 2. run command `npm start`